whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cut-joints.md

 Although a laser cutter has a small kerf, it is almost imperceptible compared to the kerf of a [CNC](../cnc/cnc-basics.md) machine.
 For soft materials like wood, the rounded interior corners left by the laser's kerf can be ignored.
 For hard materials like acrylic or metal, dogbone fillets may be necessary on inside corners.
 Since the laser cutter can almost cut a square inside corner, we can make edge half lap joints.

 <div class="iframe-16-9-container">
-<iframe class="youTubeIframe"  width="560" height="315" src="https://www.youtube.com/embed/L-I4FLnRj4c?si=EwcVcCdO4slye5ue" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="youTubeIframe"  width="560" height="315" src="https://www.youtube.com/embed/L-I4FLnRj4c?si=EwcVcCdO4slye5ue" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 ## Mechanical Joints Without Fasteners